 - The general duty placed upon employers by the Health and Safety at Work etc Act 1974 to ensure the health, safety and welfare of employees and others will require steps to be taken to deal with the potential risks to health and safety posed by the presence of asbestos.

 - Control of Asbestos at Work Regulations 2012: these regulations define those who own, occupy, manage or have responsibility for premises which may contain asbestos as duty holders.

 Who is the duty holder in education establishments?

 The Health and Safety Executive’s (HSE’s) Approved Code of Practice on the Control of Asbestos Regulations states that the duty holder under the regulations will be “the person in control of maintenance activities” in those premises.
 In maintained schools and academies, financial control of school budgets for routine maintenance, and in some cases structural works, is delegated to the governing body.
 The principal responsibility under the regulations for ensuring that asbestos is identified and managed therefore also rests with the employer.

 Asbestos and academies

-The NEU has concerns that moves towards mass academisation and an increasing number of employers will affect asbestos management in schools.
+The NEU has concerns that mass academisation and an increasing number of employers will affect asbestos management in schools.
 When schools become academies, they lose the support of the local authority as duty holder.
 While some academy trusts will be experienced in asbestos management, many, especially small trusts, will not.
 This could lead to poor asbestos management practices.

 Determining the presence of asbestos